 All undergraduate voice primary students must enroll for piano secondary study until the capstone course (PI204, PI205, PI206, or PI207) is passed.
 Instruction is in the form of piano classes.
-Incoming undergraduates take a placement test and may be required to take PI045: Introduction to Piano Secondary before beginning the sequence of Piano Secondary courses, which consists of four courses: PI103, PI104, PI203 and the capstone course.
+Incoming undergraduates take a placement test and may be required to take PI045: Introduction to Piano Secondary before beginning the sequence of Piano Secondary courses, which consists of four courses: PI103, PI104, PI203 and the capstone course, each of which must be passed with a grade of B- or higher.